Forest of Dean: Roads

 The A40 runs along the northern and northeastern edges of the Forest of Dean.
 The road provides the Forest with a direct connection to Ross-on-Wye and the M50 in Herefordshire.
 Westbound, the road runs towards Monmouth and South Wales.
 To the East, the road links the Forest directly to Gloucester, the M5, Cheltenham and Oxford.
-North of the Forest, the road is managed by Highways England.
+North of the Forest, the road is managed by National Highways.

 To the southeast of the Forest, the A48 links the region to Chepstow, the M4 and Newport, or Gloucester.
 This route passes around the Lydney area and follows the course of the River Severn.